Parking. There is ample free parking for cars and coaches, and the usual courtesies are extended to coach drivers.

 Carers.
 Those who are able to show documentary identification of disability (i.e. blue / orange badge or similar) will be able to take a carer in free of charge.

 Children.
-Children are welcome at Mapperton and all under 16s receive free entry to the House and Gardens.
+Children are welcome at Mapperton.
 Children must be supervised at all times, and extra care should be taken close to the ponds.
 Please note that climbing on the banks breaks up the ground and is not allowed.

 Dogs.
-Dogs are welcome on leads outside the Sawmill Café but not in the Gardens or the House.
+Dogs are welcome on leads outside the Coach House but not in the Gardens or the House.
 Assistance dogs are welcome in all areas.